Frequently asked questions

 Can patients access their information in Your Health Summary?

-Who owns the information in the YHS?
+Who owns the information in Your Health Summary?

 Can I withdraw my patients’ information from YHS?